-Manuscript received August 15, 2024; revised October 5, 2024; accepted November 1, 2024; published February 28, 2025.
+Manuscript received October 15, 2024; accepted February 5, 2025; published April 25, 2025.

 Abstract-Skill Acquisition Theory (SAT) describes the language acquisition as a gradual transition from effortful use to more automatic use of the target language.
 This paper delves into the application of SAT in the grammar teaching design of two Chinese high school English teachers through a narrative inquiry method.
 The investigation reveals that both teachers, either consciously or unconsciously, integrate SAT into their grammar teaching designs, and each has experienced a period of adaptation in aligning the theory with their teaching methods.
 These findings suggest the alignment of SAT with the natural process of student learning, offering valuable insights and a framework for guiding English language instruction.